syntithenai/opensnips/snips-react-satellite/README.md

 !!
 The package is still a work in progress.
 See below for bugs.
 Seems mostly fine with Chromium and Firefox on Linux.

+Would love help !!
+Bug reports, feature requests, suggestions for the bugs or thoughts below or best yet pull requests :)

 ## Features

 - implements audioserver elements of the Snips hermes mqtt protocol supporting streaming audio to and from the browser.